Salaah01/django-action-triggers/docs/source/message_brokers.rst

 Best Practices for Configuration
 ================================

-- **Security**: Avoid hardcoding sensitive information, such as passwords, in your `settings.py` file.
+- **Security**: Avoid hardcoding sensitive information, such as passwords in your `settings.py` file.
 Use environment variables or a secure vault to manage these credentials.
 - **Testing**: Before deploying to production, thoroughly test your broker